 9.1.
 Most browsers allow you to refuse to accept cookies and to delete cookies.
 The methods for doing so vary from browser to browser, and from version to version.

 9.2.
 Blocking all cookies will have a negative impact upon the usability of many websites.

 9.3.
 If you block cookies, you will not be able to use all of the features on our website Service.

 Bloomfire adheres to the US Safe Harbor privacy principles.
 For more information about the Safe Harbor framework, see the Department of Commerce’s website at http://export.gov/safeharbor/.

 1717 W. 6th St. Suite 100

 The above contact information may also be used to request access to the information we collect about you.
 This access may be subject to a fee to cover our costs.

 As a convenience to our Visitors and Users, the Site may contain links to a number of sites that we believe may offer useful information.
 The policies and procedures we described here do not apply to those sites.
 We suggest contacting those sites directly for information on their privacy, security, data collection, and distribution policies.

-(1) E-mails from email@example.com (or any other internal @bloomfire address are represented in the statement above.
-If you become a member of an independent free trial or owned Bloomfire community, you have direct control of those messages within your Bloomfire profile page.
-See more information here https://community.bloomfire.com/posts/524060 on how to control those notification settings.
+(1) E-mails from email@example.com (or any other internal @bloomfire address) are represented in the statement above.
+If you become a member of an independent free trial or owned Bloomfire Service, you have direct control of those messages within your Bloomfire profile page.